 We only use specified, reputable employment agencies to source labour and always verify the practices of any new agency we use before accepting workers from that agency.
 This is reflected in our Recruitment & Selection Policy.

-We ensure that we have systems in place with an overarching policy statement as well as a whistle blowing policy to encourage the reporting of concerns and the protection of whistle blowers
+We expect all employees to adhere to the Group’s Staff Code of Conduct.
+We ensure that we have systems in place with an overarching policy statement as well as a whistleblowing policy to encourage the reporting of concerns and the protection of whistle blowers.

 Our supply chains include the sourcing of products and services related to the development and management of housing.